 Brooke Cullison is an Account Executive at RALLY where she specializes in targeted digital advertising, social media marketing, email marketing, and website development.

 Brooke graduated from UCLA with a B.A. in Political Science.
 When she’s not in the office working on all things digital, Brooke enjoys views of LA from Runyon Canyon and globe-trotting with her close friends.

 Samuel Garrett-Pate is an Account Executive at RALLY’s Los Angeles office, where he specializes in public affairs, strategic communications, and political and legislative strategy.

 At RALLY, Sam advises Rock the Vote on message development and strategic communications in support of the organization’s efforts to engage and mobilize young voters.
-Sam has also worked with Students Matter, promoting the organization’s public policy agenda through legislative strategy and providing messaging and communications support for its impact litigation campaigns.
-Additionally, Sam supports RALLY’s engagement with the Lear Family Foundation, a private foundation of Lyn and Norman Lear, and works with the pro bono legal team led by Public Counsel and Gibson, Dunn & Crutcher LLP working to challenge the US Department of Homeland Security’s unlawful detention of DREAMer Daniel Ramirez Medina.
+Sam has also worked with Students Matter, promoting the client’s public policy agenda through legislative strategy and messaging and communications support.
+Additionally, he supports RALLY’s engagement with the Lear Family Foundation, a private foundation of Lyn and Norman Lear, and works with the pro bono legal team led by Public Counsel and Gibson, Dunn & Crutcher LLP working to challenge the US Department of Homeland Security’s unlawful detention of DREAMer Daniel Ramirez Medina.

-Previously, Sam led RALLY’s strategic communications work with the Natural Resources Defense Counsel (NRDC)’s Secure California’s Energy Future campaign and for Education Cities, a nonprofit network of organizations working to increase the number of great public schools across the country.
+Previously, Sam led RALLY’s work with the Natural Resources Defense Counsel (NRDC)’s Secure California’s Energy Future campaign and with Education Cities, a nonprofit network of organizations working to increase the number of great public schools across the country.